• Skip to primary navigation

 There are so many models to choose from.
 Some newer ovens even have a built in air fryer.
 I have this Cosori air fryer and one of the features I really appreciate is the roomy square basket.

+Trim asparagus.
 First of all, I want to give you a few pointers on how to trim asparagus spears.
 The ends of the spears can be woody and inedible.
 How much you have to trim off depends on how the asparagus was harvested, whether it was snapped or cut.
+There are two ways to trim asparagus.

 Asparagus being cut.